cheleb/zio-laminar-tapir/docs/_docs/index.md

 ## Credits

-Incredible thanks to incredible peoples who made this possible, authors and contributors of:
+Thanks to incredible peoples who made this possible, authors and contributors of:

 * librairies this project depends on !
   * [ZIO](https://zio.dev/)